Dynamical Programming for off-the-grid dynamic Inverse Problems: The unbalanced Wasserstein-Fisher-Rao example

+The results of Theorem~\Rref{thm: WFR sparsity} highlight the close relationship between the representations $\dm$ and $\cm$, \ie\ dynamical measures and measures on paths.
+We now reformulate the energy $\C{E}$ into an equivalent energy $\op{E}\colon\MC^+(\X)\to\xR\cup\{+\infty\}$ of the form in Section~\Rref{sec: generalisation}.
+This energy can be written

-\begin{remark} Since for all $(\h,\g) \in \HG$, $\sqrt{\h}$ and $\sqrt{\h}\g$ are absolutely continuous, they are differentiable almost everywhere in $\ci01$, hence $\g$ is differentiable at a.e. $t$ such that $\h(t)>0$.
+\begin{rmrk} Since for all $(\h,\g) \in \HG$, $\sqrt{\h}$ and $\sqrt{\h}\g$ are absolutely continuous, they are differentiable almost everywhere in $\ci01$, hence $\g$ is differentiable at a.e. $t$ such that $\h(t)>0$.
 Hence, the integrand in \eqref{wfrexample-eq-regpathsconvex} makes sense when regarded as